Cancer Transplant Team

 Clinical Nurse Specialists (CNS) are responsible for the educational information for the patients and family members, as well as, the nursing staff.
 They facilitate patient-focused activities, such as caregiver classes, support groups for patients and their families and therapy programs.
 The CNS is also responsible for program development, such as overseeing the collection of quality of life data.

 Dietary/Nutritional Counseling Services

-You'll be assigned a dedicated dietician who will work closely with you and your family.
-The dietician will:
+You'll be assigned a dedicated dietitian who will work closely with you and your family.
+The dietitian will:

 - Determine eating habits and then provide information about what foods are appropriate during the process.